The Last Show (The Mary Tyler Moore Show): Plot summary

-On their final broadcast together, Ted gives his colleagues a sincere on-air sendoff by obliviously quoting "It's a Long Way to Tipperary".
+On their final broadcast together, Ted gives his colleagues a sincere on-air sendoff, ending it by quoting "It's a Long Way to Tipperary" as it was the only thing he could come up with.
 Afterward, the Six O'Clock News' staff, along with Georgette, gather in the newsroom to say goodbye to each other.
 The memorable and oft-parodied scene culminates in an emotional huddle, during which nobody wants to let go, and needing some tissues, the group shuffles en masse toward a box of tissues on Mary's desk.
-After final goodbyes, everyone exits the newsroom singing "It's a Long Way to Tipperary".
-Finally, a very emotional Mary looks back, then bucks up and smiles before turning off the lights and closing the door.
+Mary thanks Lou for everything he's done for her and he tries to brush it off before swallowing his pride and saying how much she means to him.
+Once everything has been said, Lou lifts the morale by jokingly singing "It's a Long Way to Tipperary" as everyone else gradually joins in and they walk arm in arm out the door.
+Finally, a very emotional Mary looks back at the room one last time, then bucks up and smiles before turning off the lights and closing the door, officially concluding The Mary Tyler Moore Show in doing so.

 The original broadcast included a curtain call behind the closing credits, during which Mary Tyler Moore introduced her co-stars to the live audience as "the best cast ever."
 This was omitted from the final CBS repeat (on September 3, 1977) and syndicated airings, but is available on the season 7 DVD release.
 This is the only episode of The Mary Tyler Moore Show in which all eight of the regular series characters (Mary, Lou, Ted, Murray, Rhoda, Phyllis, Georgette, and Sue Ann) appear, and the curtain call is the only time the eight actors are all seen together at the same time.